bhklab/ml-pipeline-aircheck/README.md

 * Detailed model evaluation with radar plots
 * Virtual screening including fingerprint extraction, chemical filtering, and clustering
 * Configurable through a single YAML configuration file
+* MLflow logging for model parameters, metrics, artifacts, and trained models

 ## How to Use